-Are you planning on making some small statues, but don’t know how to do concrete statue molds?
-Or maybe you need something fun to do with your children that you can get them excited about?
+Are you planning on making some small statues but don’t need to know how to mold concrete statues?
+Or do you need something fun to do with your children that you can get them excited about?

 If your answer is yes to one of the questions, you don’t have to search any further.
-Here I will be teaching you how to make a latex mold for concrete and how to use it to make some duck statues.
-Don’t let the duck fool you, you can use this kind of mold making for most objects that has a simple structure.
+Here, I will teach you how to make a latex mold for concrete and use it to make some duck statues.
+Don’t let the duck fool you; you can use this mold-making for most objects with a simple structure.

-Concrete is a good material for making statues and decorations for our gardens and home.
-It’s cheap, durable, can be painted or colored and it can also be a pretty fun process.
-It’s also a good way to involve your kids and teach some skills and that’s why I wrote this guide for you.
+Concrete is a good material for making statues and decorations for our gardens and homes.
+It’s cheap and durable, can be painted or colored, and can also be a pretty fun process.
+It’s also an excellent way to involve your kids and teach some skills, so that’s this guide for you.

-Here we’ll be making the molds out of rubber duckies just to have an example, you can use some other objects if you like.
-It’s a two-day project, first day is for making the mold and letting it dry, the next day you can make the concrete object.
+Here, we’ll make welds out of rubber duckies to have an example; you can use other objects if you like.
+It’s a two-day project; the first day is for making the mold and letting it dry, and the next day, you can make the concrete object.

 Materials

-The materials needed for this craft are quite simple and you should be able to get them quite easily.
-If hardware stores don’t work, order the missing parts online.
+The materials needed for this craft are simple, and you should get them quickly.
+If hardware stores don’t work, order the don’tng parts online.

 What you need for this are: